Life Insurance For Nurses In 2026

 Whole of Life

-A whole of life cover often has an investment element attached to it, providing an investment pot that can be withdrawn and is not dependent on whether you die.
+A whole-of-life cover often has an investment element attached to it, providing an investment pot that can be withdrawn and is not dependent on whether you die.

 - Cover amount: How much insurance cover will you need?
 The more cover required, the higher the premium